stackia/test2doc.js/README.md

 *Full list can be found at [API references](#api-references) section.*

 Methods like `doc.resBody(body)` / `doc.val(value, ...descriptions)` and so on returns an [ES6 Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) of the object passed in.
-So we can add custom methods to these objects like `desc(...descriptions)`, `required()`, etc. However because JS doesn't allow proxy non-object value (number / null / undefined etc.), we will create wrapper objects on these values.
+So we can add custom methods to these objects like `desc(...descriptions)`, `required()`, etc. However because JS doesn't allow proxying non-object value (number / null / undefined etc.), we will create wrapper objects around these values.
 If these wrapper objects don't work well with your assertion / request library, you can use `doc.uncapture(object)` to get the original value.

-After you have collected all the info needed to build the documentations, call `emit` on the root group to emit the actual documentation file.
+Once you have collected all the info needed to build the documentations, call `emit` on the root group to emit the actual documentation file.
 Generally you will do this in a global `after` hook.

 ## API references